Charles Schwab CEO Walt Bettinger to Retire

 Part of the growth came from the 2020 acquisition of TD Ameritrade, valued at about $26 billion and noted, by Schwab, as the largest investment management brokerage deal in the history of the industry.

-The deal has faced its challenges.
-First, it fought through an anti-trust lawsuit, and it later faced some criticism for the years it took to transfer clients and complaints about the transition, which included loss of some of the TD Ameritrade registered investment advisers.
+The deal has faced its challenges, including an anti-trust lawsuit, criticism from clients over the integration, and loss of some of the TD Ameritrade registered investment advisers.

-Schwab countered that the complaints were from a minority, with Bettinger defending the transition directly at the firm’s 2023 Charles Schwab Impact conference, according to reports at the time.
+Bettinger defended the transition directly at the firm’s 2023 Charles Schwab Impact conference, according to reports at the time.
 The client transition was completed in May 2024.

 Andrew Besheer, managing principal, Besheer & Associates LLC, believes the TD Ameritrade deal will “absolutely play a role in Walt’s legacy,” but that, while the ultimate assessment is yet to be given, “I think the initial returns are probably much better than some of the doom and gloom that commentators have put out previously.”